MarRac15/julia_binding/README.md

 # Binding Julia with C++, Fortran and Java
 >This project explores the possible use cases for Julia in the Euro Fusion Project.
 It aims to show how well Julia integrates with native code (e.g. C++, Fortran) and how well Julia integrates with Java.
-In addition, there is a test of running workflows in Julia.
+At the same time, it works as a really simple example of running workflows - codes from various languages are executed one after another

 >This is the result of my research - I will show you everything you need to know in order to run my test programs, tell you about some reocurring errors and show how to avoid them.